elytra/Thermionics/README.md

 Thermionics embraces simple, open standards.
 This is doubly true for Capabilities.
 If you're requesting items, grab an IItemHandler.
 If you're finding out how hot something is, ask for an ITemperature.
-If you want to implement a wrench, use ITweakable.
+If you want to implement a wrench, inherit IWrench.
 If the most open standard is not supported, put in an Issue.

 Coming from the same mindset, interoperability is incredibly important.
 Each system has its own character, and historically, combining machines has resulted in some